2022 Recipient of the Eugene McDermott Award in the Arts at MIT

 Transforming elegant physical gestures into complex aural and visual landscapes

-A pioneering composer, performer, and interdisciplinary artist for more than four decades, Pamela Z has toured to major festivals and venues worldwide.
-She works with voice, live electronic processing, sampled sound, and video, and is known for using custom music technology, activated by physical gesture, to explore deeply personal themes.
+Pamela Z, the 2022 Recipient of the Eugene McDermott Award in the Arts at MIT, is a pioneering composer, performer, and interdisciplinary artist.
+She works with voice, live electronic processing, sampled sound, and video, and is known for using custom music technology activated by physical gesture to explore deeply personal themes.